The Jacksonville shooter killed a devoted dad, a beloved mom and a teen helping support his family

 “My brother shouldn’t have lost his life,” his sister, Latiffany Gallion, said.
 “A simple day of going to the store, and he’s taken away from us forever.”

-Family members recalled Gallion’s sense of humor and work ethic.
-He worked two to three jobs — including as a restaurant manager — to provide for his daughter, Je Asia Gallion.
+Relatives recalled Gallion’s sense of humor and work ethic.
+He worked two to three jobs, including as a restaurant manager, to provide for his daughter, Je Asia Gallion.

 Je Asia’s fifth birthday is approaching, and the family had planned a big party, said Sabrina Rozier, the child’s maternal grandmother.
 Gallion was looking forward to a father-daughter dance in February.